 First and foremost, as the editor and founder of Idea to Value, I want to say a big thank you for deciding to join us as someone who wants to improve their creativity.
 It’s people like you who are the most likely to come up with the breakthrough ideas of tomorrow.

-You’re probably on this page because you asked to be sent the Idea to Value creativity tracker, the original worksheet designed to help you include the sorts of activities in your life which will help train your Deep Creativity.
-Either you were sent it directly by email, or you got it as part of your free membership level to this community.
-(If you haven’t got your free account yet, you can sign up here, and it is often updated with new members-only resources which you can access from your members homepage).
+You’re probably on this page because you asked to be sent the exclusive free Creativity Training Tracker, the original worksheet designed to help you include the sorts of activities in your life which will help train your Deep Creativity.

 What is Deep Creativity?